 Brandan Robertson is an author, pastor, thought-leader, and contemplative activist working at the intersections of spirituality, sexuality, and social renewal.

-Brandan is the founder and executive director of Nomad Partnerships, a non-profit working to foster spiritual and social evolution around the world.
-He is a guest lecturer at San Francisco Theological Seminary's Center for Innovation In Ministry, where he teaches courses on sexuality and spirituality.
-In 2017, The Human Rights Campaign named Brandan one of their "Faith Leaders Leading the Fight for LGBT+ Equality".
+Brandan is the founder and executive director of Metanoia, a non-profit working to foster spiritual and social renewal around the world.
+A committed advocate for human rights globally, in 2017, The Human Rights Campaign named Brandan one of their "Faith Leaders Leading the Fight for LGBT+ Equality".
 He served as the immediate past national spokesperson of Evangelicals for Marriage Equality and has served on the U.S. State Department's Working Group on Religion and LGBT+ Rights, The Democratic National Conventions LGBT+ Advisory Board, and the Humane Societies Millennial Faith Leader Advisory Board.

 Brandan is currently a postulant in the Order of Ecumenical Franciscans, and earned his Bachelors Degree in Pastoral Ministry & Theology from Moody Bible Institute and his Masters of Theological Studies from Iliff School of Theology.

 He currently resides in San Diego, California.